jodafons/orchestra/doc/lps_hands-on/README.md

 - The `%IN` tag will be substitute by the configuration file (storage) path into the orchestra.
 (This tag is mandatory);
 - The `%OUT` tag will be substitute by the output file path (storage)into the orchestra.
 (This tag is mandatory);

+**NOTE**: The `--bypass` will skip the 10 jobs tester.
+Do not use this command if you are not sure that your task will works on LPS Cluster.

 **NOTE**: The orchestra allow some custom commands like:
 - `--exec " . /setup_envs.sh && python3 /job_tuning.py -d %DATA -c %IN -o %OUT"`, run the `setup_envs.sh` script if you need to do some other things before start;